jeremeybingham/pyramco/README.md

 # pyramco
-a complete wrapper class for the ramco api
+A complete wrapper class for the RAMCO API

-version 0.9.5
+version 0.9.6

-12-20-2019
+2-23-2020

 RAMCO API Documentation permalink:
 <https://api.ramcoams.com/api/v2/ramco_api_v2_doc.pdf>

-place "pyramco.py" in the root directory with your application and import it

 Requires the **requests** module:
 <https://pypi.org/project/requests/>

 your RAMCO API key should be set as an environment variable `RAMCO_API_KEY`

-or:

-set in `config.py` and import that file

-or:

-uncomment and add the following line with your key as a string in `manual_api_key = 'your_api_key_goes_here'`
+The contributors to Pyramco are not affiliated, associated, authorized, endorsed by, or in any way officially connected with RAMCO, The NATIONAL ASSOCIATION OF REALTORS®, or any of their subsidiaries or affiliates.
+The official RAMCO website can be found at https://ramcoams.com

+The name RAMCO, as well as related names, marks, emblems and images are registered trademarks of their respective owners.